sigalgrabois/EyeMovement_Analysis_Tool/README.md

 ```

 ## Getting Started
+In order to run the two parts of the eye movement analysis that the tool offers, you must make sure that you have the images.xlsx file provided with the project.
+When you click on the "Single Participant" or "Multi Participant" button, you will first be asked to insert a path to the file containing the data of the images.
+You must enter images.xlsx and continue according to the instructions.

 1. Load Eye Movement Data:
 - Click the "Load Data" button to preprocess and load eye movement data.